saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/getConfiguredCarrierService.md

 # getConfiguredCarrierService

-The `getConfiguredCarrierService` function in the `WarehouseHelper.java` is a utility function that retrieves the name of the service to be used for interacting with a specific carrier's API for a given shipment method type and request type (e.g., RATE_REQUEST, TRACKING, etc.).
-It prioritizes carrier-specific configurations defined in the `ShipmentRequest` entity but falls back to default configurations from the `shipment.properties` file if no specific configuration is found.
+The `getConfiguredCarrierService` is a utility function that retrieves the name of the service to be used for interacting with a specific carrier's API for a given shipment method type and request type (e.g., RATE_REQUEST, TRACKING, etc.).

 **Functionality Breakdown**